itsLukaszK/AmazonCodeChallenge/README.md

 Geckodriver is included in the project.

+Please note that test can take a while because of some slowly loading scripts appearing sometimes on Amazon.com and Selenium waiting for the whole page to be loaded.

 Please don't hesitate to contact me in case of any questions regarding the scenario.
 If anything is wrong, I'll be grateful if you inform me about it, as I consider learning from my potential mistakes as valuable.
 Thank you!